Homepage / Buying Guides: Silver Guide

 Engelhard made silver bullion bars and rounds from the late 1960s to 1988, they produced hundreds of millions of ounces of silver bullion bars and rounds for the secondary market and All Engelhard is the only site that does any in-depth accounting for these bars and they don't account for all of the Engelhard bullion ever made.

-Now, lets take this truth about Engelhard and add all the hundreds of million troy ounces of silver bullion manufactured by Johnson Matthey, Hereaus, PAMP, Degussa, Sunshine Minting, Metalor, and many other refiners and bullion manufactures.
 Fact is, nobody knows how many silver bullion bars and rounds these manufacturers made, none of these refiners and bullion manufacturers have or had databases for all the bullion they produced.
 Serial numbers are placed on bars moreso as a service to the holder of the bullion to keep track of it, not the corporation who creates it.

 Now, add all the silver bars and rounds on the secondary market to this scenario, in addition to all the pre-1970 U.S. silver coins also known as junk silver coins, and you come up with an incredible amount of unreported silver stock.

-One last point on this issue, in the next section on silver price dynamics, you'll notice in the demand charts that bars are totaled by "Net Bar," not Gross.
+One last point on this issue, in the next section on silver price dynamics, you'll notice in the demand charts that bars are totaled by "Net Bar," not "Gross Bar".
 Is there a supply of silver bullion bars that are not being recorded in the supply?
 That is a question that I cannot answer, but it reveals that more unreported stocks are added each year to supply.

 Lastly on this issue.
-Technically speaking, there is no way anyone can track "Implied Unreported Silver Stocks" of silver bullion because its "Unreported;" but the CPM group has stated in this video, that they got some of the data from the US Treasury and the silver they sold off in the in the 1960s.
-(Note: In the video, Jeffrey Christian labels bullion "rounds" as medallions) |
+Technically speaking, there is no way anyone can track "Implied Unreported Silver Stocks" of silver bullion because its "Unreported."
+Secondly, the CPM group has stated in this video, that they got some of the data from the US Treasury and the silver they sold off in the in the 1960s.
+Note: In the video, Jeffrey Christian labels bullion "rounds" as medallions Third, the CPM group has done more than one revision of the "Implied Unreported Silver Stocks" chart.
+The chart to the right is an earlier chart from the CPM Group on this subject, proving that although this argument holds water, it is impossible to know how much "Unreported Silver" is trading on the secondary market. |

 |